LONDON FILM WORKS

 Summer School, Directing, Directing Actors

 This eight-day intensive is designed for directors with a working knowledge of camera, coverage, and production protocol who are ready to strengthen their work with actors.
-Whether you’ve directed several projects or are beginning to step into more ambitious work, this program offers a focused, high-level course that builds confidence both in the rehearsal room and on set.
+Whether you’ve directed several projects, or are beginning to step into more ambitious work, this program offers focused, high-level instruction that builds confidence both in the rehearsal room and on set.

 Course Info